robertmsale/roblox-data-model-generator/README.md

 end
 ```

 If you are writing computed properties or validators, it's important to use `toValue` for validators to reference the input parameter, and to use the getter for the property if you want to compute a property.
 Setters for computed properties are optional and if you set stored properties from a computed property you want to use their setter so it executes the observers.

+## Note

+For non-persistent data stores, any type may be used including tables.
+For persistent data stores, since it is based on Instance attributes there is a restriction that each property must be a valid attribute type.